Devilskin: Red (2020)

-On 17 January 2020 Devilskin announced the forthcoming release of their third album Red along with a new single, "Corrode".
+On 17 January 2020 Devilskin announced the forthcoming release of their third album Red, along with a new single, "Corrode".
 This was released to streaming platforms on 3 April 2020 with the plan to follow up with an appearance at Homegrown Music Festival and an international tour.
-However due to the impact of the coronavirus pandemic in New Zealand this, along with physical disc copies, has been postponed.
+However, due to the impact of the coronavirus pandemic in New Zealand this, along with physical disc copies, has been postponed.

+Re-Evolution (2025)

+On 11 July 2025, Devilskin released their fourth album, Re-Evolution.